 Maruti Suzuki currently analysing if Jimny SUV can be introduced in India

-Maruti Suzuki currently analysing if Jimny SUV can be introduced in India2 min read .
-Updated: 12 Dec 2021, 05:04 PM IST
+Maruti Suzuki currently analysing if Jimny SUV can be introduced in India

 Maruti Suzuki Jimny, which is known for its off-road prowess, has been in the global market for over 50 years.